knative/docs/docs/bookstore/page-1/pg1-review-svc-1.md

 Before we dive into the code, let's clarify two important concepts: Broker and SinkBinding.
 It’s okay if you don’t fully understand it yet!
 You will get a deeper understanding along the way.

 - **Broker**: Acts as the central point in the event-driven architecture, routing events to the correct destinations.
-The broker's address is not fixed and can change dynamically.
+The broker's address is not fixed and can vary.
 - **SinkBinding**: This Knative Eventing component automatically injects the broker's address into the environment variable `K_SINK`, ensuring that the Node.js server always has the correct address without manual updates.

 ![Image](images/image12.png)